Locations:

 A note from Cleveland Clinic

-When allergy season strikes, your runny nose and watery eyes indicate that your basophil cells are doing their job.
-Your healthcare provider will suggest an absolute basophil count to check for cell abnormalities, which could be the first step of a diagnosis of an underlying medical condition or offer treatment options for persistent allergies or infections.
+When allergy season strikes, your runny nose and watery eyes indicate that your basophils are doing their job.
+Your healthcare provider will suggest an absolute basophil count (ABC) to check for cell abnormalities.
+This may be the first step your provider takes toward diagnosing an underlying medical condition or recommending treatment options for persistent allergies or infections.

 Medically Reviewed